Find Affordable College Courses

 Top 10 Best Communication & Journalism (Other) Schools

-Our analysis found University of Minnesota - Twin Cities to be the best school for communication and journalism (other) students who want to pursue a degree in the United States.
-UMN Twin Cities is a very large public school located in the city of Minneapolis.
+Our 2023 rankings named University of Minnesota - Twin Cities the best school in the United States for communication and journalism (other) students.
+UMN Twin Cities is a fairly large public school located in the large city of Minneapolis.

 On average, other communications graduates from UMN Twin Cities take out $23,750 in student loans while working on their degree.